mariovalney/cf7-to-zapier/docs/README.md

 You still are able to add a custom header / body or you can open a ticket and propose a new template.

+### Support for: Contact Form 7 Multi-Step Forms ###

+We have native support for [Contact Form 7 Multi-Step Forms](https://wordpress.org/plugins/contact-form-7-multi-step-module/).

+You just have to add your webhook settings to last step and we'll get all data from all steps.

+We use "cf7msm_posted_data" stored by plugin so **no need for hidden inputs** (but we are not able to guarantee the data).

 ### Who is the developer? ###

 [Mário Valney](https://mariovalney.com/me)